19 Nov 2020

 The Board has also decided to undertake an external governance review in 2021 and has been completing preliminary work this side of Christmas in the form of governance training and an external review of our governance documents.

-Engagement with local groups
+Engagement with local groups and activism

 Finances and fundraising

-Appointments to the Board
+Changes to the Board

+The Finance Committee has three members: Afsheen Rashid (Chair), Frances Butler and Matt Wright.
 Board members serve for a period of 3 years, with the possibility of extending their term for a further three years.

-The Board meets on a quarterly basis (in November 2019 and February 2020 since the last update).
+The Board meets on a quarterly basis (in May 2020 and September 2020 since the last update).